Whitney Hurst sews a line of deceptively simple rag quilts. Why deceptive?

 I keep coming back to this simple concept, with more ideas for color and stripe widths.
 It’s turned out to be super popular.

 Having photographed these on a black backdrop, I am reminded how much I love the black and lavender combo, which I did explore some last summer.
 I show off those in a previous post.
-To purchase (or just to see how they […]
+To purchase (or just to […]

 Creating and selling surface design work online is a side project I’ve been exploring since last summer.
 Can it become a viable business?